parisGPB/Neural-Style-Transfer/Results/RESULTS.md

 Using Conv1_2, Conv2_2 and Conv3_2 as content layers, the most part of the original pixel values is maintained.
 The lower level the layer is, the bigger the similarity with content image we can see.
 Using this measures for content image is too restrictive to see a clear style transfer effect.

 Conv5_2 layer loose drastically the result so it is imposible to recognise content image.
 This happens probably because the references are taken from a values to far from the original pixels.
-Changing the content and style weights is possible to reduce this effect.
+By changing the content and style weights is possible to reduce this effect.

 ### Image Size:

 Image size has a direct impact in the final results, especially when the size of the input content is reduced.
-VGG16 and VGG19 originally are prepared to work with 224 x 244 x 3 images.
+VGG16 and VGG19 originally are prepared to work with 224 x 244 x 3 images, but this can be modified through the input variables.
 So, optimized results are for this size of image.

     (Figure 29)  Image size = 224 x 224 (original configuration)
     (Figure 30)  Image size = 112 x 112
     (Figure 31)  Image size = 448 x 448

-Increasing the size of the image taking into account the reference of 224 the final result look quite similar, but more high defined.
+Increasing the size of the image taking into account the reference of 224 the final result look quite similar, but more high defined due to the information provided.
 If we reduce the size, the resulting image have more noise effects, is difficult to recognise content and colors and texture are included without sence from the original content.
+The execution time is higher if the image size is increased.

 ### Initialization: